Greek Mezze Zucchini Recipe

 The patties can be made gluten free easily by using cornstarch instead of flour, the result is particularly light in texture.

 Serve with plain yogurt or add garlic, cucumber, and fennel for a dip.

 drain in a colander for at least an hour

 1 cup grated Parmesan cheese

-1 cup flour or GF flour or cornstarch
+1 cup flour or GF flour

 1/4 cup chopped fresh mint

 Salt and freshly ground black pepper

 Olive oil and canola for frying